codeWithUtkarsh/MIL-Hackathon/README.md

 - [ ] Color contrast ≥4.5:1
 - [ ] Screen reader compatible
 - [ ] No console errors/warnings

+## 🌐 Network Visualization Feature

+The Network Visualization feature provides ambassadors with an interactive graph view of their creator connections:

+### Key Features
+- **Interactive Graph**: Drag and drop nodes to rearrange the network layout
+- **Real-time Statistics**: View total creators, connections, and network density
+- **Visual Effects**: Animated nodes with hover effects and glow animations
+- **Creator Details**: Click on nodes to see detailed creator information
+- **Responsive Design**: Adapts to different screen sizes with scrollable lists

+### How to Use
+1. Navigate to the Ambassador Dashboard
+2. Click the "🌐 View Network" button in the quick actions section
+3. Interact with the network graph:
+   - Hover over nodes to see highlighting
+   - Click and drag nodes to rearrange the layout
+   - Click on any node to view details in the side panel
+4. Use the side panel to explore network statistics and creator information

+### Technical Details
+- Built with HTML5 Canvas for smooth 60fps animations
+- Custom physics simulation for floating node effects
+- Integrates with existing Zustand store using `getNetworkCreators()`
+- Canvas-based rendering with efficient animation frame management

+For detailed documentation, see `NETWORK_FEATURE.md`.

 ## 🚢 Deployment (Vercel)